![]() | |

 The prototype, fitted with a Nathan-tuned Imp engine, has a top speed of 115mph-plus with roughly 70bhp.

 Peter Sheen, a Surrey wine trader, wanted to prove you didn't need Italian body designs or British survivors of the quality coachbuilding trade.
-He himself designed the body shape.
-Then I took an Imp to Robert Peel at Kingston, who made his design reality in aluminium.
+He himself designed the body shape, an Abarth-style coupé.
+Then he took an Imp to Robert Peel at Kingston, who made his design reality in aluminium on an Imp floorpan.

 Willy Griffiths of Roger Nathan Tuning gave his attention to the engine.